+The Board of Directors has established a written formal working order that clarifies its responsibilities and regulates the internal distribution of work of the Board of Directors and its committees.
 The Board of Directors bears the overall responsibility for the internal control over financial reporting.
-The Board of Directors has established a written formal working order that clarifies its responsibilities and regulates the internal distribution of work of the Board of Directors and its committees.
 Furthermore, the Board of Directors has appointed the Audit Committee, the primary task of which is to ensure that established principles for financial reporting, risk management and internal control are adhered to and that appropriate relations are maintained with the Company's auditors.
 The responsibility for maintaining an effective control environment and the ongoing work on internal control as regards the financial reporting is delegated to the President and CEO.
 The Internal Audit function reports all relevant issues to the Audit Committee and the President and CEO.

 The control environment sets the tone of internal control in Valmet, influencing the control awareness of its people.
 It provides discipline and structure for all the other components of internal control.
 The elements of Valmet's control environment include the corporate culture: integrity, ethical values and competence of Valmet's personnel, as well as the attention and direction provided to the personnel by the Board of Directors.
 Valmet's values and control environment provide the Board of Directors and Valmet's management the basis for the reasonable assurance of Valmet achieving the objectives for internal control.
 The President and CEO and the Executive Team define Valmet's values and ethical principles (reflected in the Code of Conduct) and set the example for the corporate culture, which create the basis for the control environment.
-The same parties, together with Services, Pulp & Energy and Paper (the Businesses) are responsible for communicating Valmet's values to the organization.
+The same parties, together with Services, Pulp and Energy and Paper (the Businesses) are responsible for communicating Valmet's values to the organization.